wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 ## System Components

-There are two primary components to NTT.
+There are two primary components to NTT: Managers and Transceivers.

 ### Managers